Pnut2K/Nutpatch-Changelogs/README.md

 ## ***[New Neutral B: Waddle command]***
 +Dedede blows a whistle and can command his active waddle with the DPad during its active frames.

-D-pad Up: Makes the waddles jump, now with a hitbox during ascent.
+X/Y: Makes the waddles jump, now with a hitbox during ascent.
 3%, 70 BKB, 30 KBG @ 90 degrees.

-D-pad left/right: Makes the waddle turn around (one way)
+A/Z: Makes the waddle turn around (one way)

-D-pad Down: causes the waddle to stop in place for a moment
+L/R: causes the waddle to stop in place for a moment

-A (Waddle bomber): Causes the active waddle to explode after a short delay, dealing 8%, 80 BKB, 60 KBG, @ 90 degrees
+Hold B (Waddle bomber): Causes the active waddle to explode after a short delay, dealing 8%, 80 BKB, 60 KBG, @ 90 degrees

 ## ***[Ftilt]***
 +Endlag reduced 22 > 19